Abhinaay/Third-Eye/README.md

   numpy
   time

-2) To install required library run command [pip install -r Requirement.txt] or just run the program once it will install required library by itself
+2) To install required library run the program and the program itself will try to install all the required library

-3) Run the program using python detection.py direct run is not working resolving that issue soon

 4) Usage:
   Currently the program take video input from main camera (0) if you want to change it to another video or camera just change video variable according to the requirements